Velocidex/Training/modules/deployment/deploying_servers.md

 4. Build MSI packages for Windows
 5. Deploy via GPO/SCCM etc.

-NOTES:
-The instructor will demonstrate step 1.
+* The instructor will demonstrate step 1.
 See the workshop setup document for credentials.

 ---